bgeneto/siesta-gcc-openmpi-suse/README.md

 #### 3.1.
 Install single-threaded openblas library from source

-*Note: apt installs a threaded version of openblas by default, I think this is not suitable for this MPI build of siesta.*
+*Note: zypper installs a threaded version of openblas by default, I think this is not suitable (performance-wise) for this MPI build of siesta.*

 ```
 cd $OPENBLAS_DIR